Frank Clarke (judge): Legal career

 He was external counsel to the Commission to Inquire into Child Abuse and represented the Flood Tribunal in its case against Liam Lawlor and the State in Charles Haughey's challenge to the legality of the Moriarty Tribunal.
 He and George Birmingham also appeared for Fine Gael at the Flood Tribunal, and he represented the public interest at the Moriarty Tribunal.
 He was a legal advisor to an inquiry into Deposit interest retention tax conducted by the Public Accounts Committee, along with future judicial colleagues Paul Gilligan and Mary Irvine.

 He was Chairman of the Bar Council of Ireland from 1993 to 1995.
 Between 1999 and 2004, he acted as chair of Council of King's Inns.
 He was a professor at the Kings' Inns between 1978 and 1985.
 He was appointed an adjunct professor at University College Cork in 2014.
 He has also been an adjunct professor at Trinity College Dublin.

 Clarke acted as a chair of the Employment Appeals Tribunal while still in practice.
 He was also a steward of the Turf Club and was the chairman of Leopardstown Racecourse.
 He was due to take over as senior steward of the Turf Club but did not do so due to his appointment to the High Court.

 Clarke was appointed as a High Court judge in 2004.
-He was appointed to the Supreme Court on 9 February 2012 and served as Chief Justice from October 2017 until his retirement on 10 October 2021.
+He was appointed to the Supreme Court on 9 February 2012 and served as Chief Justice from July 2017 until his retirement upon reaching the statutory retirement age of 70 on 10 October 2021.

 Following his retirement from the judiciary, Clarke resumed his practice as a barrister and is currently a member of the Bar of Ireland.
 Under the rules of the Bar of Ireland, he cannot appear before a court of equal or lesser jurisdiction to that on which he sat as a judge.
 Since he was the most senior judge in Ireland, he could not appear in any court there.
 He can appear in the EU courts.
 However, he has indicated that he intends to focus on mediation and arbitration work.